-This page lets you select Input sources for Punch or overdub recording and Output monitor selections for the sources selected for Punch or overdub recording.
-The Punch feature lets you perform overdub or punch recording by directly connecting to a Lexicon Studio interface - No external mixer is required.
+This page lets you select input Sources for Punch or overdub recording and output monitor Destinations for the sources selected for Punch or overdub recording.
+The Punch feature lets you perform overdub or punch recording by directly connecting to a Lexicon Studio interface - no external mixer is required.